 The purpose of the Noise and Vibration Effects Monitoring and Mitigation Plan (NVMP) is to provide the framework needed to manage the effects of noise and vibration as per the BC Environmental Assessment Office (EAO) Condition 21 for Environmental Assessment Certificate (Certificate) and the Canadian Environmental Assessment Agency (CEAA) Decision Statement conditions 6.3 and 6.4.
+Human exposure to noise at mine sites is also managed through the Ministry of Energy, Mines and Low Carbon Innovation (EMLI) who have codified the noise exposure requirements for mine site workers in the Health, Safety and Reclamation Code for Mines in British Columbia (Code; 2022) in Part 2, section 2.6, tables 2-2 and 2-3.

 EAO Certificate condition 21 dictates that the Holder must retain a Qualified Professional (QP) to develop and implement a NVMP.
-The plan must be developed in consultation with Ministry of Energy, Mines and Petroleum Resources (EMPR), Ministry of Environment and Climate Change Strategy (ENV), Northern Health Authority (NHA), and Aboriginal Groups.
+The plan must be developed in consultation with Ministry of Energy, Mines and Petroleum Resources (EMPR), Ministry of Environment and Climate Change Strategy (ENV), Northern Health Authority (NHA), and Indigenous Groups.
 Table 2-1 summarizes the Condition 21 requirements and the applicable section in the NVMP.
+A concordance table identifying the requirements of the Environmental Assessment Certificate #M19-01 is provided in Appendix A. The Noise and Vibration Management Plan for the Transmission Line is provided in Appendix B.